*RIDER RECRUIT SCHOOL IS LABOR DAY WEEKEND-

-RECRUIT CAMP IS LABOR DAY WEEKEND.
+RIDER RECRUIT SCHOOL (RRS) IS LABOR DAY WEEKEND.
 Some new riders have already secured a spot on the team through visits, evaluation rides, and communication with us prior to arriving at Longwood.
-However, ALL new riders must complete Recruit Camp as a pre-requisite to all riding packages/boarding at Winter Hill.
+However, ALL new riders must complete RRS as a pre-requisite to all riding packages/boarding at Winter Hill.
 Cost for recruit camp is $300 and this fee will go toward your semester package if you are accepted and/or want to continue.
-You are NOT obligated to ride for the semester if you complete Recruit Camp and do not wish to continue.
+You are NOT obligated to ride for the semester if you complete Recruit School and do not wish to continue.
 RRS is a pre-requisite for all packages and is only offered in the Fall on Labor Day Weekend.

-(New riders only pay for Recruit Camp.
+(New riders only pay for Recruit School.
 Balance will be due by the following Tuesday)

-Spring Semester (Through the week before Spring Break) is due the Friday BEFORE Finals of Fall Semester.
-(This is BEFORE Winter Break.
+Spring Semester regular season package is due the Friday BEFORE Finals of Fall Semester.
+(This is BEFORE Winter Break).

 We make a commitment to provide for your spot in the program which costs us money AHEAD of when you begin lessons).
 We do not offer payment plans, but we can accept your payment by credit card.
 There are no refunds under any circumstances, so if you make the team please be certain about your commitment for the semester.

-Try-outs: All new riders will participate in Recruit Camp on Labor Day weekend.
+Try-outs: All new riders will participate in Rider Recruit School on Labor Day weekend.
 Even if you have secured a "spot" on the team you must complete camp successfully.
 RRS is a pre-requisite for all packages.
 If you do not plan to lesson until Spring semester it is recommended you complete RRS and participate in the minimal practice package so that you stay on our radar for a lesson spot.
 You may be offered a team spot or a practice spot at the end of camp.
 Please get in contact with KC as early as you can!
 Sign up for our Recruit page on Facebook to stay in touch with what is going on and opportunities you may be able to take advantage of.
 We encourage horses and riders of ANY level who have a goal to compete, are willing to learn, and understand our main priorities are safety and horsemanship.
 A video and photos are helpful, and a private riding tryout can be arranged during the school year (our horses are turned out for the summer- May through August- and not available to ride).
 Horses provided may be at any level of training that we deem appropriate for the program, and we do not guarantee an experienced show horse.
 Many of our successful IHSA and outside show riders train and compete on school horses.

 Suggested material to send to KC: 2 minute video, 3 pictures displaying your ability, and a recommendation from your trainer.
 Please include a cover letter, personally written, detailing your goals for college riding.
 Mailing address: KC Meadows, Winter Hill, 308B S.Main St. #115, Farmville, VA 23901.